|

 These settings are the second step

-in getting Neo Planner up and running
+in getting NEO Planner up and running

 Here you define